Nicodu21/DTFF-project/README.md

 `pip install -r requirements.txt`

-you can find the [requirements.txt](https://github.com/Nicodu21/DTFF-project/blob/main/code/requirements.txt) in /code/
+you can find requirements.txt [here](https://github.com/Nicodu21/DTFF-project/blob/main/code/requirements.txt) in /code/

 To modify the presentation or report you require a tex editor, we used [MikTex](https://miktex.org/)